DenverArtMuseum/mayer-2023/content/driggers.md

 [^17]: Evon Z. Vogt, “Anthropology in the Public Consciousness,” *Yearbook of Anthropology* (1955): 370.

-[^18]: Frederick R. Pleasants, “Foreword,” in *Primitive Art from the Collection of Frederick R. Pleasants* (Arizona State Museum, 1962), [NEED PAGE NUMBER].
+[^18]: Frederick R. Pleasants, “Foreword,” in *Primitive Art from the Collection of Frederick R. Pleasants* (Arizona State Museum, 1962), n.p.

 [^19]: Kristopher Driggers, *CUMBI: Textiles, Society, and Memory in Andean South America* (Tucson Museum of Art, 2023), 73–77.
 On Guillermo Schmidt Pizarro, see Carolina Orsini and Anna Antonini, “Life of a Peruvian Art Collector: Guillermo Schmidt Pizarro and the Fostering of Public Collections of Pre-Hispanic Art in the First Half of the 20th Century,” in *PreColumbian Textile Conference VII,* ed.
 Lena Bjerregaard and Ann Peters (Zea Books 2020), 258–77.